pantor/ruckig/README.md

 }
 ```

 During your update step, you'll need to copy the new kinematic state into the current state.
-If the current state is not the expected, pre-calculated trajectory, ruckig will calculate a new trajectory with the new input.
-When the trajectory has finished, the `update` function will return `Result::Finished`.
+If the current state is not the expected, pre-calculated trajectory, ruckig will calculate a new trajectory with the novel input.
+When the trajectory has reached the target state, the `update` function will return `Result::Finished`.

 ### Input Parameter